Description

 EC2 Instances without a public IPv4/IPv6 address are unable to connect to the internet through the Internet Gateway.

-If an EC2 Instance is intended to be public, it is necessary to assign it a public IP address.
-It is advisable to migrate an EC2 instance to a private subnet, if it does not require internet access.
+If an EC2 Instance is intended to be public, assign it a public IP address.
+If it does not require internet access, migrate the instance to a private subnet.

-In case the subnet is misconfigured, consider removing the direct route to an Internet Gateway within the public subnet consequently making it private.
+If the subnet is misconfigured, consider removing the direct route to an Internet Gateway, which makes the subnet private.

 - A Bastion Host serves as a secure entry point for SSH or RDP access, allowing administrators to manage instances without exposing them directly to the internet.